cunnie/docs/mac-mini-CF.md

   * Primary DNS Server: **8.8.8.8** (unless you have a local DNS server you'd like to use)
   * Hostname: **esxi.cf.nono.com**
   * Press **Enter**
+  * Press **Escape**
 7. Press **Y** (Apply changes and restart management network)
 8. Select **Test Management Network**
 9. Press **Enter**; every test should return **OK**
 10. Press **Enter**; Press **Esc** to log out

 #### 4. Configure ESXi License, NTP
+Our ESXi server will need a 4-CPU [Enterprise or Enterprise Plus](http://www.vmware.com/products/vsphere/compare.html) license <sup>[[4]](#esxi_license)</sup> .
+The license's description, when installed, should be similar to, "VMware vSphere 5 Hypervisor Enterprise Licensed for XX physical CPUs".
+The temporary evaluation license should work, too.
+The free permanent license won't work.

 Note: configuring NTP is optional; we just can't help ourselves&mdash;NTP is the crack cocaine of system administrators.